 - 3 to 4 ounces oil-cured olives, pitted and roughly chopped

 - 3 to 6 anchovy fillets, well rinsed (or soaked if salt-packed), patted dry, and cut in half lengthwise

 - Make the dough

-- 2. Put the dough back into a clean large bowl and drizzle with the 1/2 teaspoon olive oil.
-Cover the bowl with plastic wrap and let the dough rise in a warm spot until just about doubled in size, about 1 hour.
+- 3. Put the dough back into a clean large bowl and drizzle with the 1/2 teaspoon olive oil and turn the dough to coat.
+Cover the bowl with plastic wrap and let the dough rise in a warm spot until about doubled in size, about 1 hour.
 Another way to tell if it’s properly risen: When you poke it with the tip of your finger the dough will not spring back.

 - Make the topping

-- 3. While the dough rises, heat a couple of teaspoons of olive oil in a large saute pan over medium heat.
+- 4. While the dough rises, heat a couple of teaspoons of olive oil in a large skillet over medium heat.
 Add the onions and pepper and cook, stirring every few minutes, until tender, 7 to 9 minutes.
 Lower the heat to medium-low and let the onions cook until they become golden brown and very soft, another 30 to 40 minutes.
+Be mindful and watch the pan, as the onions can easily burn.
 Add the garlic, stir to combine, and cook an additional 2 minutes.
-Let the onions cool.
+Let the mixture cool.

-- 5. Punch the dough down and turn it out onto a lightly floured surface.
-Roll the dough out into a rough rectangle measuring about 12 X 18 inches.
+- 6. Punch down the dough and turn it out onto a lightly floured surface.
+Using a rolling pan, roll out the dough into a rough rectangle measuring about 12 by 18 inches.
 Fit the dough into the baking sheet, letting the ends of the dough ride up onto the sides of the baking sheet.
-Drizzle the top of the dough with 2 to 3 teaspoons olive oil.

 Hungry for more?
 Chow down on these: